Ostoyae/test_suite/README.md

 *Note that scripts involving more complicated commands may require more changes than described above.
 If you need help writing a new test script, reach out for help!*

+## Tips for Testing Your Shell

+* Valgrind vAlgrind valgrinD vaLgrind valGrind
+* Always test everything in both interactive and non-interactive mode
+* When in doubt, compare results or output to `/bin/sh`
+* valgRind vaLgrind valgriNd Valgrind vAlgrind
+* Check return values - compare with `/bin/sh`
+* Valgrind some more, just for kicks

 ## Style Guide

 [Follow me!](https://google.github.io/styleguide/shell.xml)